EternityForest/THUNDERWARS/README.md

 Conduct this after most work is done, but at least two hours before you disengage from the day.
 This is your final command meeting.

-1. FATIGUE DUTY review: Was each recurring duty completed?
-If not, why?
+1. Review FATIGUE DUTY
 2. Review the DUSK WATCH CONTEXT PAGE
 3. Review recent GENERAL LOG entries
-4. 🧠 Logging and Debriefing
-  Record new events in the  INCIDENT LOG and GENERAL LOG
+4. Record new events in the INCIDENT LOG and GENERAL LOG

-  * observations, insights
-  * completed missions
-  * current processes that leave room for errors
-  * tasks that are still undone

-5.  🔐 SECURITY & SUPPLY ROUND
+5. Review your BRANCH table and any relevant DAGGER charts
+6. Set all needed alarms, alerts, and reminders, and ensure that any items needed tomorrow are ready to go.
+7. Review the MESS HALL document and consider taking self care actions.
-  Secure the environment and restore the base with another sweep of the environment.
+8. Make Another sweep of the environment:

-  * Doors locked, tools powered down, hazards cleared
+9. Doors locked, tools powered down, hazards cleared?
-  * Devices charged, gear cleaned or stowed
+10. Devices charged, gear cleaned or stowed?
-  * Supplies checked, groceries listed, repairs noted
+11. Supplies checked, groceries listed, repairs noted?
-  * Environment scanned: any signs of degradation?
-  * Half-completed tasks: Is there laundry in the washer?
+12. Half-completed tasks: Is there laundry in the washer?
 Has anything been started but not completed?

-6. 🧭 INTELLIGENCE
-  Review your BRANCH table and any relevant DAGGER charts, and update them as needed with new information.

-7. ⏰ FINAL PREPARATIONS
-  Set all needed alarms, alerts, and reminders, and ensure that any items needed to tomorrow are ready to go.

-  Leave guidance or notes in the GENERAL LOG, or in your normal calendar or todo lists system for the next DAWN BRIEFING

-7. ❤️ Review the MESS HALL document and consider taking self care actions.

 > All posts accounted for.
 Patrols stood down.
 Perimeter secure.